Magnitus-/tractr-dockerfiles/letsencrypt/README.md

 ## Status

 Beta.
 Functional so far.
+Multiple domains not yet tested.

 ## Usage

-1. Edit the DOMAIN environment variable in the docker-compose.yml file to your domain
+1. Edit the DOMAIN environment variable in the docker-compose.yml file to your domain (you can put several domains by separating them with a ; character)
 2. Edit the extra_hosts entry in the docker-compose.yml file to point to your localhost's address on docker's bridge (note that the default value should be good if you don't boot the docker daemon with a custom address range)
 3. Ensure you have a reverse-proxy image ready that can (see reverse proxy example):
   - Link to the letsencrypt-server container